OSU-BMBL/scDEAL/README.md

 ```

 This step takes the expression profile of bulk RNA-Seq and the drug response annotations as input.
 Iw will train a drug sensitivity predictor for the drug 'I-BET-762.'
 The output model will be stored in the directory "saved/models."
 The prefix of the model's file name will be 'bulk_predictor_ae_' and its full name will be dependent on parameters that users insert.
 In this case.
 The file name of the bulk model will be "bulk_predictor_AEI-BET-762.pkl".
-For all available drug names, please refer to the columns names of files: GDSC*_label_*drugs_binary.csv.
+For all available drug names, please refer to the columns names of files: ALL_label_binary_wf.csv.

 For the transfer learning, we provide a built-in testing case of acute myeloid leukemia cells [Bell et al.](https://doi.org/10.1038/s41467-019-10652-9) accessed from Gene Expression Omnibus (GEO) accession [GSE110894](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE110894).
 The training time of the cases are: